hpcloud/run/README.md

 run
 ===

-Channel-friendly wrapper to run commands in Go
+Channel-friendly wrapper to run commands in Go.
+See run_test.go for an example.